-REAPER Routing Essentials
+2.21 REAPER Routing Essentials

-This section covers an important function of REAPER - Routing.
+This section explains REAPER's Routing.
 Routing directs media output (audio and/or MIDI) to where you want it to go.
 You encountered a basic example earlier, when we looked at creating and using an FX bus.
 Routing can be very simple or extremely complex - and anything in between.
 This section explains basic routing concepts.
 More complex options will be covered later in this chapter, also in Chapter 5, Chapter 17, and elsewhere.

-Each track includes a Routing Button in its panel.
-Hover the mouse over this button to display a tool tip showing any sends and/or receives associated with that track.
-Clicking the button opens the routing window for that track.
-To close the track routing window, Escape, or click on the little X in the top right corner of the window, window.
+Each track panel includes a Routing Button.
+Hover the mouse over this button to display a tool tip listing any sends and/or receives associated with that track.
+Clicking the button opens the track's routing window.
+To close the routing window, Escape, or click on the X in the top right corner of the window, or click anywhere outside the window.

-Routing window display depends on project structure and DAW hardware setup (e.g. audio devices, MIDI devices).
+Routing window display

+depends on project structure and DAW hardware setup (e.g. audio devices, MIDI devices).
 Depending on the nature of your project, your display should be similar to that shown here, but not necessarily identical.
 Note: